 - Recreation 5–10%

-Dave Ramsey really promotes giving.
+Dave Ramsey really promotes a giving budget.
 Whether it’s through tithing, donations, or supporting certain causes– giving.
-If this is something you want to prioritize, he recommends spending 10-15% of your total net income.
+This tends to be a bit of a controversial budget category for some people, but whether you decided to partake of this particular category or not, he recommends spending 10-15% of your total net income.

-The other side of this coin is getting aggressive with paying down debt.
+The other side of this coin is getting aggressive with paying down debt to work towards becoming debt free.

 The first step in Dave Ramsey’s baby steps is building a $1,000 Emergency Fund before getting down to the business of wrecking your debt.

-If you have no debt you will need to build your Emergency Fund up to cover 3-6 months expenses.
+If you have no debt you will need to build your Emergency Fund up to cover 3-6 months of expenses.

 Once you’ve covered your full Emergency Fund, you get to move on to the wealth building.